Bryantcornwell/CV-auto-grader/README.md

 ## Results
-Veritical patches method has 100% accuracy on all test-images.
+We fulfill the requirement of assignment 1.
+With 4\*4 pixels, the injection/extraction of QR code deliveries a robust performance.
+And our veritical patches method has remarkable 100% accuracy on all test-images under reasonable degree of assumptions.

 ## Discussion
 ### Inject.py and Extract.py